N12 – Terminating a Tenancy for Purchaser’s Own Use

 Purchaser’s Own Use

-To recap, the landlord can give a notice of termination of the rental agreement if the rental unit is required in good faith for the residential occupation by specific individuals.
+To recap, the landlord can give a notice of termination of the rental agreement on behalf of a purchaser if the rental unit is required in good faith for the residential occupation by specific individuals.

-A notice of termination for own use cannot be given to the tenant
+A notice of termination for own use cannot be given to the tenant, if:

-• If the property has more than three units;
+• The rental property has more than three units;

-• It is being given on behalf of extended family members such as a brother, cousin, aunt or grandparent (it can only be given for the individuals listed on the notice); or
+• It is being given on behalf of extended family members such as a brother or cousin; or

 • There is a fixed-term lease still in place.